etnc/linked-drugs/CSV Template/README.md

 * **description**

 ### Notes
+* We use "|" as a delimiter due to the frequent occurance of "," and ";" in the data values.
 * The order of the fields in the CSV is irrelevant.
 * The fields for which you don't have values should remain empty and should not be removed.